Introductory awareness of equality and inclusion in health, social care and children’s and young people’s settings

 Topic Overview

-The NCFE CACHE Level 1 Diploma in Introduction to Health, Social Care and Children's and Young People's Settings is a foundational qualification designed for students who are new to the care sector.
-It provides an essential introduction to the principles, values, and practices that underpin work in health, social care, and early years settings.
-The course covers key areas such as communication, safeguarding, equality and inclusion, and the importance of promoting the well-being of individuals.
-By the end of the diploma, students will have a solid understanding of the roles and responsibilities of care workers and the importance of working in partnership with others.
+The NCFE CACHE Level 1 Award in Introduction to Health, Social Care and Children's and Young People's Settings is designed for students who are new to the care sector.
+It provides a foundational understanding of the principles, values, and practices that underpin work in health, social care, and early years settings.
+This qualification covers essential topics such as communication, equality and inclusion, safeguarding, and the roles of different professionals, preparing learners for further study or entry-level roles.

 Key Concepts